 - No data for customer services/support

 Because of data loss, there is the potential to face legal consequences.
 This is because laws and regulations require the protection of consumer and patient privacy.
-Therefore, it’s critical to keep documents safe at all costs.
+Therefore, it’s critical to keep documents safe at all costs so the importance of data backup is even more apparent.

 - Fines and noncompliance penalties for laws like HIPAA